concrete-security/secureai/README.md

 The library transparently extends existing clients - simply specify which hostnames require TEE attestation, and SecureAI handles the verification automatically during the TLS handshake.

-**TODO:** SecureAI can't know what are all the expected measurement values, so we should provide a way to set that in the future.

 ## Installation

 SecureAI uses [uv](https://docs.astral.sh/uv/getting-started/installation/) for dependency management and building.